sasabosnic/rgz/openbsd/yubikey.md

-> "Thank you & thanks again because I wouldn't be using a YubiKey without your help!"<br>
+> "Thank you & thanks again because I wouldn't be using a YubiKey without your help!"<br>&mdash;
 [equalunique](https://mobile.twitter.com/no1evanrowley/status/992617178863202304 "5 May 2018")
 (@no1evanrowley)